emascot/emascot.github.io/_posts/2016-10-9-introduction-to-bash.markdown

 ```

 $ is how you access variables.
-You can pass arguments which are numbered variables.
+You can access the command line arguments, which are numbered variables.

 ```bash
 $1